uablrek/system-dynamics/WORLD3.md

 and by `Covid-19`.
 The leap in simulation LE is a sudden change in "Lifetime Multiplier from Health Services" in 1940.

-The population in the world rises faster than in the model, and life expectancy is much higher in the model in recent years.
+The population in the world rises faster than in the model in recent years (8.2billion 2024), and life expectancy is much higher in the model in recent years.
 The life expectancy (LE) at 1900 is 32 years, but is 28 years in the model (LEN).
 It is possible that the estimate *was* 28 years when `world3` was created.
 I don't like the LE leap in the model at 1940.
 It seems like a "fix" to get the population plot to match up to 1970 (which it does perfectly).
 There is no such leap IRL.

 ### Implementation